jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 (2) Without limiting subsection (1), the regulations may specify the means of compliance with the building code by requiring the use in the prescribed circumstances (if any) of all or any of the following:
   (a) prescribed acceptable solutions:
   (b) prescribed verification methods:
-  (c) building methods, methods of construction, building design, or building materials (building methods or products) that have a current product certificate issued under section 269.
+  (c) building products and building methods that have a current registered product certificate.

 ### 21 What happens if regulations specifying that there is only 1 means of complying with building code are made or not made
 (1) If regulations referred to in section 20 are made, a person who carries out any building work must, in order to comply with the building code, comply with those regulations to the extent that they are relevant to the building work.